- [Sponsor: Moon Costumes - Anime Cosplay Shop!]

 “HA!”
 She scoffed.
 “Liar.”

 “I’m not lying!
-I have never been here before; I was merely taking a bath!”
+I’ve never been here before; I was merely taking a bath!”

-The water began the heat up as her feral eyes glared down on me and her body started rising up from the waters.
-She stood upon the surface, her skin entirely tinted blue and naked with long bluish green hair draping to her feet.
-In some places there were fin-looking appendages protruding from her limbs and yellow and black colored lines and spots painted parts of her skin.
+The water began to heat up as her feral eyes glared down on me and her body started rising up from the waters.
+She stood upon the surface, her skin entirely highlighted blue and naked with long bluish green hair draping down to her feet.
+In some places there were fin-looking appendages protruding from her limbs, yellow and black colored lines and spots painted parts of her skin.

-I couldn’t find anything to say to her and soon the water began spinning and bubbling, the heat getting like boiling water.
+I couldn’t find anything to say to her and soon the water was set in motion, spinning and bubbling, the heat getting like boiling water.

 “You females….things…creatures unworthy of them.
 You die and you die, you damn extinct woman…when you’re gone you should stay DEAD!”
 Her voice reached a scream and abruptly my legs were seized and yanked down.